TwilioLatamEngHub/plugin-conversations-outbound-whatsapp/README.md

 | FLEX_APP_INBOUND_STUDIO_FLOW      | The Studio Flow you use to Send to Flex.
 Starts with FWxxx.                                                                                                                                                                             |
 | FLEX_APP_TWILIO_FROM_NUMBER       | Your Twilio Phone Number used for Flex.
 Add in E.164 format.
 Ex.: +551143214321.                                                                                                                                                        |

+- Inside the `/public` folder, create a `appConfig.js` file according to the `appConfig.example.js` file.

-Finally, to deploy the plugin, run:
+- Finally, to deploy the plugin, run:

 ```bash
 twilio flex:plugins:deploy --changelog "WRITE YOUR CHANGELOG HERE"